mpsonntag/snippets/courses/teaching/Linux.md

 - `screen` can be installed via apt-get

         # start a named screen session
         screen -S [some name]
         # start working e.g. start a long running script

         # detach from session but keep it running
         Ctrl + d + a

         # re-attach to running session
-    screen -S [some name]
+        screen -r [some name]

-    # end session
+        # exit session without ending it
         exit

+        # list all running screen sessions
+        screen -ls

 ### Webservice certificates for encryption via certbot